 Deploy automated patch management tools and software update tools for operating system and software/applications on all systems for which such tools are available and safe.
 Patches should be applied to all systems, even systems that are properly air gapped.

 19 Administrative Templates (User)

-This section contains recommendations for user-based administrative templates.
+This section contains user-based recommendations from Group Policy Administrative Templates (ADMX).

 19.1 Control Panel

 This section contains recommendations for Control Panel settings.